LoveforDoraemon/ImagesOfMd/README.md

 # ImagesOfMd
-This is a place to upload images used in md.
+This is a place to upload images used in lab.